TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 This builds a `sensor` instead.
 A sensor has a state and attributes that persist, and anything in Home Assistant can read it.
 One sensor, many listeners:

 - **A notification automation**, the obvious one.
-A companion automation blueprint for this in the works.
+A companion automation blueprint for this is in the works.
 - **A dashboard card** that lists the low devices with area and battery type, so a glance tells you what to grab from the drawer.
 - **A to-do or shopping list**, each low cell dropped onto a list so the right battery is bought before the swap.
 - **A voice summary** through Assist, asking which batteries need attention before you head out.